-If you would like to report a vehicle that is abandoned on the County Right of Way, that is not Blocking and not a Traffic Hazard, please contact Kitsap 1 at 360.337.5777.
+If you would like to report a vehicle that is abandoned on the County Right of Way, that is not Blocking and not a traffic hazard, please contact Kitsap 1 at 360.337.5777.
 If the vehicle is a traffic hazard or blocking please call 911.

-If the vehicle is abandoned on private property the Sheriff's Office will not impound that vehicle without other mitigating factors.
-If a vehicle is abandoned on private property and qualifies as a hulk you may request a hulk vehicle inspection by calling Kitsap 1 at 360.337.5777, complete this short online form, or email.
+If the vehicle is abandoned on private property the Sheriff's Office will not impound that vehicle.
+If a vehicle is abandoned on private property and qualifies as a hulk you may request a hulk vehicle inspection by calling Kitsap 1 at 360.337.5777.

 RCW 46.55.085 LAW ENFORCEMENT IMPOUND-RIGHT OF WAY